cuducos/from-my-ex/README.md

 # From my ex

-💕 _Sending all the love from my ex to my new happy and promisucous social media life._ 💕
+💕 _Sending all the love from my ex to my new happy and promiscuous social media life._ 💕

-In other words, this app gets the new posts (except replies and reposts) from my ex-social media and post to the new ones.
+In other words, this app gets the new posts (except replies and reposts) from my ex-social media and posts to the new ones.

-## Roadmap

-See [the roadmap issues](https://github.com/cuducos/from-my-ex/labels/roadmap) to follow up the MVP development.
+<small>If you just wanna post stuff, take a look in [`cuducos/not-my-ex`](https://github.com/cuducos/not-my-ex).</small>

 ## Getting started